 * * *

-(4) Notwithstanding anything to the contrary in this Ordinance Code, off-site commercial signs existing as of the effective date of this Ordinance that satisfy the requirements of section 656.1322(d)-(i) shall be deemed legal uses, and all other existing off-site signs shall be deemed legal non-conforming uses.
-Further, both legal conforming and legal non-conforming off-site commercial signs shall be entitled to be maintained and repaired in accordance with the provisions of the Jacksonville Building Code, unless such signs are already subject to an amortization schedule pursuant to a judicially approved settlement agreement (which signs shall be governed by the terms of said agreement); provided, however, that any proposed changes to the height, size or type of construction (other than as required to meet then-current Building Code requirements) shall not be permitted as repair or maintenance activities.
-Notwithstanding the foregoing, any off-site commercial sign damaged by fire, flood, extreme weather, sink hole or other natural disaster, may be replaced, subject to the spacing restrictions of section 656.1322(f); provided, however, that the replacement off-site commercial sign shall be of the same height, size and type of construction as the damaged off-site commercial sign.
+(4) All off-site commercial signs that (a) are permitted and existing as of the effective date of this Ordinance, and (b) satisfy the requirements contained in section 656.1322(d)-(i), are deemed to be conforming uses.
+All other off-site commercial signs are deemed to be legal nonconforming uses as of the effective date of this Ordinance.
+In the event that a court of competent jurisdiction determines that an off-site commercial sign was illegally erected and/or permitted, such sign shall be deemed a nonconforming use.
+All legal nonconforming signs are entitled to be maintained and repaired pursuant to the provisions of Section 326.107 and Section 656.719(i); provided, however, that any proposed changes to the height, size, or type of construction of the sign structure or sign face shall not be permitted as repair or maintenance activities.
+Signs that are already subject to an amortization schedule pursuant to a settlement agreement shall continue to be governed by the terms of said agreement.

 Section 4.
 Section 656.1309 (Unlawful sign messages), Amended.
 Section 656.1309 (Unlawful sign messages), Ordinance Code, is amended, in part, to read as follows: